10Electra/MSc-Project/notes.md

 # Notes on the Project

+## To do

+- [ ] Implement a trilateral filter with projected normal distance, perpendicular radius, colour
+- [ ] Apply mean-shift clustering
+- [ ] Implement some triangulation

 ## Approach

 - Currently building segmented meshes from superprimitives; an alternative approach would be to cookie-cut (convex hull type method) superprimitives from complete environment mesh?